razorfish/technologyblog/content/post/reactive_serverless_cms_2.md

 Solution Summary
 ----------------

 We architected the solution using Amazon AWS S3, Lambda, Cloudfront, Hugo, and Github.
 It incorporates an authoring UI, as well as a mechanism to do publishing.
 The diagram below shows some of the integration mechanisms.
-For the full technical details of the implementation, visit the earlier [post](http://technology.razorfish.com/2016/05/06/a-reactive-serverless-cms-for-the-technology-blog/index.html) on the Razorfish technology blog.
+For the full technical details of the implementation, visit the earlier [post](http://technology.publicissapient.com/2016/05/06/a-reactive-serverless-cms-for-the-technology-blog/index.html) on the Publicis Sapient technology blog.

 ![](/media/image1.png)